Mrwatermolen/InrtoductionParallel/readme.md

     | OpenMP        | 3834 ms      | 46934 ms | 12.2386  | 1.01989    |
     | C++ Standard  | 114867 ms    | 47626 ms | 0.414618 | 0.0345515  |

 Holy xxxx, the C++ Standard Thread version is so slow, I don't know why.
+Update: also in OpenMP.

 ### Issue

 1. All the implementation of OpenMP is completely wrong.
+(Fixed.
+Reason: the order of compline and linker.)

-2. The implementation of C++ Standard Thread is so slow in the Carlo Pi test, I don't know why.
+2. The implementation of C++ Standard Thread and OpenMP is so slow in the Carlo Pi test, I don't know why.
+(I guess the reason is the random number generator.)

+3. The test of mpi trap integral in Mac OS represent the poor performance of the serial version.
+(Fixed.
+I don't know why but I fixed it.
+TODO: figure out why.)

 ## TODO